lag00n/lag00n.github.io/_cool_posts/bash-for-begginers.md

 ### Shell configuration

-Bash configuration can be easily done by just modifying a file called `.bashrc`, that can be found on your `$HOME` directory (<a id="explanation">which is `/home/{your-username}`, but you can check that using `echo $HOME` </a>).
+Bash configuration can be easily done by just modifying a file called `.bashrc`, that can be found on your `$HOME` directory (<sup><a id="fnr.2" class="footref" href="#fn.2">2</a></sup>).
 In this file, you can change a lot of stuff on your shell, from changing his appearance to creating aliases and changing environment variables.
 On zsh, the configuration file can be found on the same place than `.bashrc`, while on fish is located at `$HOME/.config/fish/config.fish`

 > Most shells has a system-wide config, located at `/etc`, but It's completely **not recommended** to change that file instead your local one.